 The ‘Environment’ strand of the new programme covers three priority areas: environment and resource efficiency; nature and biodiversity; and environmental governance and information.
 The ‘Climate Action’ strand covers climate change mitigation; climate change adaptation; and climate governance and information.

-The programme also consists of a new category of projects, jointly funded integrated projects, which will operate on a large territorial scale.
-These projects will aim to implement environmental and climate policy and to better integrate such policy aims into other policy areas.
 The new regulation also establishes eligibility and the criteria for awards as well as a basis for selecting projects.
 The programme is open to the participation of third countries and provides for activities outside the EU.
 It also provides a framework for cooperation with international organisations.

 In June 2017, the European Commission will carry out an external and independent mid-term evaluation report and by December 2023 it will complete an ex-post evaluation report covering the implementation and results of the LIFE Programme.